krausality/4gpt/README.md

 pip install "git+https://github.com/krausality/4gpt.git@<commit-hash>"
 ```

-Note: This method requires an internet connection and Git to be available in your environment.
+**Note**: This method requires an internet connection and Git to be available in your environment.

 ## 🖥️ Installation

 ```bash
 git clone https://github.com/krausality/4gpt.git